iepsen/movies-app-demo/README.md

 This project flows the [CircleCI](https://circleci.com/product/#how-it-works) pipeline to test, build and deploy it on Amazon AWS if all tests pass.

 She the [configuration file](https://github.com/iepsen/movies-app-demo/blob/master/.circleci/config.yml) for more details.

+## Documentation
+This [Documentation](https://iepsen.github.io/movies-app-demo/) describes the classes and modules.
+Navigate on the right panel to see details about each class.